-On behalf of our faculty, residents, fellows, and staff, I welcome you to the Department of Dermatology at Northwestern University’s Feinberg School of Medicine.
-The mission of our department is to provide excellence in education, research, patient care, and advocacy.
+On behalf of our faculty, residents, fellows and staff, I welcome you to the Department of Dermatology at Northwestern University Feinberg School of Medicine.
+The mission of our department is to provide excellence in education, research, patient care and advocacy.

-Our department offers two residency programs -- an outstanding three-year residency training program with the opportunity for a four-year research track that combines residency and fellowship training and our combined Medicine-Dermatology 5-year residency.
-The McGaw Medical Center of Northwestern University provides a rich academic environment in which our residents gain clinical experience in diverse care environments, including Northwestern Memorial Hospital, the Ann & Robert H. Lurie Children’s Hospital of Chicago, and the Jessie Brown Veteran’s Administration Medical Center.
+Our department offers two residency programs — an outstanding three-year residency training program with the opportunity for a four-year (2+2) research track that combines residency and fellowship training and our combined Medicine-Dermatology five-year residency.
+The McGaw Medical Center of Northwestern University provides a rich academic environment in which our residents gain clinical experience in diverse care environments, including Northwestern Memorial Hospital, the Ann & Robert H. Lurie Children’s Hospital of Chicago and the Jesse Brown Veteran’s Administration Medical Center.

 Our department, originally established in 1896, is one of the oldest departments of dermatology in the country.
-Graduates of our dermatology residency program and research training programs have become academic and community-based leaders in dermatology and dermatological research locally, nationally, and internationally.
+Graduates of our dermatology residency program and research training programs have become academic and community leaders in dermatology and dermatological research locally, nationally and internationally.